-These projects were identified following a global funding call launched at the end of 2020 with the support of the Bill & Melinda Gates Foundation and Minderoo Foundation and More than 400 applications were received from 69 countries from which the projects were selected after a rigorous review process involving an international panel.
+These projects were identified following a global funding call launched at the end of 2020 with the support of the Bill & Melinda Gates Foundation, Minderoo Foundation and Microsoft’s philanthropic AI for Health program.
+More than 400 applications were received from 69 countries from which the projects were selected after a rigorous review process involving an international panel.
 The projects have global reach and involve researchers in 19 countries with a particular focus on low- and middle-income countries including Brazil, Colombia, Rwanda, South Africa and Uganda.

 Steve Burnell, COVID-19 Response Lead, Minderoo Foundation said: